syncfusion-content/winui-docs/winui/ComboBox/Leading-and-Trailing-View.md

 ---
 layout: post
 title: Leading and trailing view in WinUI ComboBox control | Syncfusion
-description: Learn how to add leading and trailing view in Syncfusion WinUI ComboBox control and more.
+description: Learn how to add leading and trailing view (front and back view) in Syncfusion WinUI ComboBox control and more.
-platform: WinUI
+platform: winui
 control: SfComboBox
 documentation: ug
 ---